milesroberts-123/slim-sweep-cnn/README.md

 - [x] train model to infer both tf and ta

+- [ ] add ML model that uses only summary stats for inference

 - [ ] add method to calculate saliency maps from backpropagation gradients

 - [ ] add error checking (tau should be less than kappa for example)